apache/airflow/docs/apache-airflow/core-concepts/dags.rst

     dag_t1 = dag_teardown1()
     dag_s1 >> [tg, w2] >> dag_t1.as_teardown(dag_s1)

 In this example s1 is downstream of dag_s1, so it must wait for dag_s1 to complete successfully.
 But t1 and dag_t1 can run concurrently, because t1 is ignored in the expression ``tg >> dag_t1``.
+If you clear w1, it will clear dag_s1 and dag_t1, but not anything in the task group.

 Dynamic DAGs